 - Groceries for needy children

-In the month of February Shine International participated in a consultative meeting in which all stakeholders that are doing community and development activities in TA Kuntumanje shared ideas and report the type of activities that are rendered in the area.
+In the month of February Shine participated in a consultative meeting in which all stakeholders that are doing community and development activities in TA Kuntumanje shared ideas and report the type of activities that are rendered in the area.
 The gathering also shared the challenges and success that are facing as an NGO.
-The purpose of sharing ideas makes the NGO to learn from others, avoid duplication of resources to individual community and sharing of the catchment area according that is not target to.
-The numbers of stake holders that participated in the meeting were as follows: Emmanuel International, WALA project, Shine Relief, Hunger Project, ERAD, IDASA, Community Based Organisation (CBO), Village heads and Government personnel.
-After the consultative meeting the gathering made plan of action for the three months.
+The numbers of stakeholders that participated in the meeting were as follows: Emmanuel International, WALA project, Shine Relief, Hunger Project, ERAD, IDASA, Community Based Organisation (CBO), Village heads and Government personnel.
+After the consultative meeting, the gathering made a plan of action for the three months.

-Shine Relief project Director visited two households for Wonderful Yasin and Hawa Mustafa in which she comforted the physical challenged woman who lost her child and encouraged to visit the CBO centres so that she can benefited from the feeding programme especially that assist malnourished children within the village at household level.
-The project assisted the house hold with assorted groceries that will sustain their needs.
-The project managed to assist Wonderful Yasin who was very sick was helped with transport to Malosa hospital where he was admitted at the intensive care and he was on oxygen machine for a day.
+Shine Relief project Director visited two households.
+The project assisted the household with assorted groceries that will sustain their needs.
+The project managed to assist a child who was very sick was helped with transport to Malosa hospital where he was admitted at the intensive care and he was on oxygen machine for a day.
 After five days in the hospital he was discharged and he will go for review in the infection of the ear and coughing.
-As of today the affected house hold and the community appreciate for the assistance from shine which came in right time of need.
+Shine also brought comfort to a physically challenged woman who had lost her child and encouraged to visit the CBO centres so that she can benefit from the feeding programmes assistance to malnourished children within the village at household level.

 MEETING WITH STUDENTS AND FEES